 Solar System Physics

 The Solar System Physics Group at Aberystwyth studies this single system from the development of eruptive features on the Sun, through the evolution and structure of material in the solar wind, and the impact of this flow on the environments of the inner planets.
-This science exploitation goes hand in hand with a programme of solar system exploration, and the group also researches the robotic technology for future missions that will dramatically improve their science return.
+The group is involved in several current or planned missions, and has a programme of developing novel optical systems and robotic components for space exploration.

-The Solar Wind and Heliosphere
+The Sun, Solar Wind and Heliosphere:

-Planetary Magnetospheres and Ionospheres
+Planetary Magnetospheres and Ionospheres:

 We aim to investigate the effect of solar material as it interacts with planets, and to compare the behaviour of the magnetospheres, ionospheres and exospheres of the Solar System planets.

 As part of a European Space Agency (ESA) consortium, Aberystwyth University researchers are aiding in design of the upcoming JUpiter ICy moons Explorer (JUICE) mission to the giant gas planet.
 Our scientists are working on the Particle Environment Package (PEP) onboard JUICE, and the radiation shielding to protect the sensitive instruments from the harsh Jovian environment.

 Working closely with industry partners such as QINETIQ, we are investigating the solar wind's interaction with Earth’s Ionosphere and Magnetosphere.
 Such interactions are known to interfere with radio communications, as well as many other vital modern infrastructures.

 Currently, we are responsible via Europlanet for implementing the new European Planetary Space Weather Service.

 We aim to determine the composition of the Moon and inner planets and understand their formation history.
 We are also developing the next generation of instruments and robotics for planetary exploration.
 Most recently, our work has been focusing three main bodies: The Moon, Mars, and Mercury.